bilbof/trifecta/README.md

 ## Distribution

 This will eventually be a distributed trie.
-Right now it's just a single node triedb.
+Right now it only supports distributed reads.
+Writes have to be directed to the correct nodes.

 **Eventual design**